-- 1. To receive, consider and adopt the Audited Balance Sheet as at 31st March, 2022 and Statement of Profit and Loss and the Cash Flow Statement for the year ended on that date and the Reports of the Directors and the Auditors thereon. - 2.
-To declare Dividend for the year ended 31st March, 2022. - 3.
-To appoint a Director in place of Mr. Dineshchandra C Patel (DIN 00167581) who retires by rotation and is eligible for reappointment. - 4.
-To appoint the Auditors and to fix their remuneration
+- To receive, consider and adopt the Audited Balance Sheet as at 31st March, 2023 and Statement of Profit and Loss and the Cash Flow Statement for the year ended on that date and the Reports of the Directors and the Auditors thereon. - 2.
+To appoint a Director in place of Mr. Ajay D Patel (DIN 00466905) who retires by rotation and is eligible for reappointment.